 We have a lot of event options.
 Make sure you are checking the start times and signing up for the race you intend to!

-80% refunds will be given through February 28, 2017.
+80% refunds will be given through February 28, 2018.
 After that, all entries are non-refundable.
 We are not doing number transfers or rollovers to other races.
-If you aren't going to be able to run, get your 80% back before Feb 28th and have your friend sign up before March 12, 2017.
-Registration closes March 12, 2017 at 11:59 PM.
+If you aren't going to be able to run, get your 80% back before Feb 28th.
+Registration closes Tuesday March 20, 2018 at 11:59 PM.

 Solo Runner Volunteer Requirement